ohiobarn/flowerfarm/.github/ISSUE_TEMPLATE/test-name.md

 ---
 name: test template name
 about: test about
-title: 'this  is a title'
+title: this  is a title
-labels: 'foo, bar'
+labels: ''
 assignees: ''

 ---